Q: I Was In A Car Accident. How Do I File An Injury Claim In Maui?

 Q: I Am Vacationing In Maui, But Have Been Injured In An Accident.
 Can I File A Personal Injury Lawsuit In Maui?

 A: Even though you are not a resident of Maui, a personal injury lawsuit can be filed for automobile accidents, bicycle accidents, boating accidents, pedestrian accidents, slip and fall accidents, or any other injury that is the fault of another.
 You do not need to remain on Maui in order to pursue your rights in court or obtain a settlement through our firm.
 We can help you “long distance” to coordinate your medical care with our legal representation of your rights.
 Some people feel more comfortable working with an attorney they know back home.
 An attorney who is not licensed to practice in Hawaii will not be able to follow through with your case alone, but we are happy to join forces and coordinate with your home-town attorney to ensure that your case is brought to a successful conclusion.

 Q: Who Can File A Wrongful Death Claim?

 A: If you suspect a family member has died due to the negligence or wrongful act of another party, immediate family members (spouses, children, and parents) may file a civil action.
 Damages may be awarded to family members through a Maui personal injury lawsuit.
 The law offices of Anthony Ranken & Associates has achieved several six-figure and seven-figure awards in wrongful death cases.

 Q: How Long Do I Have To File A Personal Injury Lawsuit In Maui?

-The statute of limitations for filing Maui personal injury lawsuits is 2 years in most cases.
-In auto accident cases, however, it is extended until two years from the last date that your own auto insurance makes a payment for your medical bills.
+The statute of limitations for filing personal injury lawsuits in Maui is 2 years in most cases.
+In auto accident cases, however, it is extended to two years after the last date that your own auto insurance makes a payment for your medical bills.